luxfhe/docs/cofhe/docs/devdocs/fhe-library/decryption-operations.md

 ## Decryption in query vs. in transaction

-Fhenix provides two primary ways to perform decryption, each suited for different use cases:
+luxfhe provides two primary ways to perform decryption, each suited for different use cases:

 #### **1. Decryption via Solidity Contract Transaction**
 Decryption is requested in a smart contract transaction, storing the result on-chain for all to access.
 This ensures auditability but incurs higher gas costs and makes the result public.